• Skip to primary navigation

 Notes

-SPICES - I like to add the individual spices and make my own blend but if you prefer, for convenience, you can add 1 tablespoon + 1 teaspoon of allspice instead of 1 tsp of each specific spice.
+SPICES - I like to add the individual spices and make my own blend but if you prefer, for convenience, you can add 1 tablespoon + 1 teaspoon of allspice instead of 1 teaspoon of each specific spice.
 (3 teaspoons = 1 tablespoon)

 Nutrition